East Lammermuir Nature Restoration

 Why?

-We believe that ambitious, landscape scale restoration of habitats and biodiversity is overdue.
+We believe that ambitious, landscape scale restoration of habitats and biodiversity is overdue that can tie in with stewardship of the farming landscape.

 What if?